Frank Zappa's musical language

 - 0:00 It starts off with Don Preston, being credited for "electronic effects".

 - 1:01 Part in 5/16 with a little sax solo.
 Switching to 5/16 belonged to the standard repertoire of the band playing live.
 See the Absolutely free section for Art Tripp explaining how Zappa used to indicate it.
-Other examples in this study are "Prelude to King Kong" and "Ian Underwood whips it out".
+Other examples in this study are "Prelude to King Kong", "Whisky improvisation: episode III" and "Ian Underwood whips it out".
 The last one with two figures in 5/16 becoming a 10/16 meter.
 While the bass is playing a pedal A, both the lead sax from staff 1 and the second sax from staff two are playing over it in a semi-diatonic, semi-chromatic manner.
 In bars 1-2 the saxes are for instance mostly using notes from what you might call Db.

 - 1:20 The hysterical vocal act by Roy Estrada.
 The band can join every now and then by singing low clusters and squeaks, following hand signals by Zappa.
 Above to the left one of these signals (taken over from the Dominique Chevalier book, page 15).